ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - explained in the docker test tutorial how to run the container with podman instead of docker. _(@muskater)_
 - Add a new example on how to use keyCopy. _(@muskater)_
+- Fix small error in the "Get Started" guide: the build and test command used a wrong directory and would not work if they were copy and pasted. _(@muskater)_
 - <<TODO>>
 - Fix some typos in the "Getting Started" page _(Ivaylo Ivanov)_
 - Added debian buster tutorial to python bindings tutorial _(@4ydan)_